AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/playback-controls.md

 Grand Master set to less than 100%.
 If the option is On (default), a tapped tempo will come out at the speed you tapped and will not be scaled by the Rate Grand Master.
 If the option is Off, when you tap a tempo, it would then be scaled down by the Rate Grand Master.

-### Connect wheels to Rate/BPM masters
+### Adjusting masters using the wheels

-You can adjust Rate and BPM masters from the wheels by pressing Connect followed by the blue button of the master.
-For a Rate master this adjusts the rate, for a BPM master you can also adjust "Edge Sync" which allows you to nudge the synchronisation forwards or backwards.
+You can adjust Intensity, Size, Rate and BPM masters from the wheels by pressing \[Connect\] followed by the blue button of the master.
+This is useful for making fine adjustments to the setting of a master.
+For a BPM master you can also adjust "Edge Sync" which allows you to nudge the synchronisation forwards or backwards.

 While a wheel is connected you can touch up or down in the wheel display area to nudge the value up or down.
 Pressing the \<@\> button for the wheel opens a softkey menu where you can input a numerical value or \[Release\] the speed and multiplier to default values.